 - Pre-heat to oven to 200°C.

-- Chop the squash and parsnip into medium-sized chunks.
+- Chop the squash, carrot and parsnip into medium-sized chunks.
 Add the vegetables and onion to a large, open roasting dish.
-Coat the vegetables in oil, butter and mace.
+Coat the vegetables in the olive oil.
 Roast for about 40 minutes to an hour until soft and slightly caramelised.

-- Once cooked, turn into a large saucepan and add enough water to about 2cm above the line of veg.
+- Once cooked, turn into a large saucepan and add enough stock to about 4cm above the line of veg.
+Add the spices and seasoning.
 Blend until smooth and velvety with a stick blender.
-Season to taste and stir in the cream.
+Season to taste and stir in the cream or coconut cream.
 If it seems too thick, and add a little more water to thin it down.

-- Ladle into warmed soup bowls and top with your favourites – crumbled feta, chopped bacon, parsley etc. and drizzle with a little oil.
+- Ladle into warmed soup bowls and top with your favourites – crumbled feta, chopped bacon, parsley etc. and drizzle with a little extra virgin olive oil.
+I like the coconut version to be drizzled with a squeeze of fresh orange juice.

 Share, follow, like, enjoy!